kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 the names of attributes whose values must be the same for all devices that get allocated for the claim.

-Configuration can be embedded in the claim for all devices at the claim level and separately for each request.
+Configuration parameters can be embedded in the claim so that they apply to all or some requests.
 These configuration parameters are ignored by the scheduler when selecting devices.
-They get passed down to the DRA drivers which provide the devices when preparing the devices on a node.
+They get passed down to the DRA drivers when preparing the devices on a node.

 A DeviceClass can contain the same device selector and device configuration parameters.
 Those get added to what is specified in the claim when a class gets